michael2012z/BitBible/markdown/KJV/files/Job.md

 5. If I have walked with vanity, or if my foot hath hasted to deceit;

-6. Let me be weighed in an even balance, that God may know mine integrity.Let…: Heb.
-Let him weigh me in balances of justice
+6. Let me be weighed in an even balance, that God may know mine integrity.

 7. If my step hath turned out of the way, and mine heart walked after mine eyes, and if any blot hath cleaved to mine hands;